Rounded Corners with CSS and One Image

 HEY THAT’S NOT A CORNER!

-In this tutorial our corner radius is 20px so we therefore make our circle image 40px wide and 40px tall.
+In this tutorial our corner radius is 20px, we therefore make our circle image 40px wide and 40px tall.

 Ok remember how I told you we are going to position our corners to be absolute within our container div box?
-Well we need to make one more CSS class that will make each of our corners position absolute.
+We need to make one more CSS class that will make each of our corners position absolute.

 Add the following rule and property’s to your CSS.